k3ssen/SymfonyVuetified/README.md

 ## SymfonyVuetified

-A Symfony 5 demonstration project where Vuetify is used as frontend and twig can be used for serverside rendering where its rendered content can be easiliy passed down to Vue
+A Symfony 5 project to demonstrate how twig and vue can be mixed:

+* Load twig rendered content as Vue-component.
+* Pass serverside data into a vue store.
+* Render Symfony's FormView as Twig components.
+* Load dynamic component over ajax.

 ### Getting started